filecoin-project/specs/content/systems/filecoin_token/payment_channels/_index.md

 Vouchers are signed by the sender and authenticated using a `Secret`, `PreImage` pair provided by the paying party.
 If the `PreImage` is indeed a pre-image of the `Secret` when used as input to some given algorithm (typically a one-way function like a hash), the `Voucher` is valid.
 The `Voucher` itself contains the `PreImage` but not the `Secret` (communicated separately to the receiving party).
 This enables multi-hop payments since an intermediary cannot redeem a voucher on their own.
 Vouchers can also be used to update the minimum height at which a channel will be settled (i.e., closed), or have `TimeLock`s to prevent recipients (`To`) of the voucher from using them (redeeming them) too early.
 A channel can also have a `MinCloseHeight` to prevent it being closed prematurely (e.g. before the recipient has collected funds) by the sender.

 Once their transactions have completed, either party can choose to `Settle` (i.e., close) the channel.
-There is a two-hour period after `Settle` during which the recipient can submit any outstanding vouchers.
+There is a 12hr period after `Settle` during which the recipient can submit any outstanding vouchers.
 Once the vouchers are submitted, the recipient can then `Collect` the `ToPay` amount from the channel. `From` will be refunded the remaining balance in the channel (if any).

 Summarising we have the following set of actions and their relation to the chain: